Service pupils

 Across England there are nearly 80,000 service pupils, with 81% of secondary schools having at least one student in receipt of Service Pupil Premium (SPP) (government funding for schools to provide additional support for service pupils).
 Within the Study Higher region (Oxfordshire, Buckinghamshire, Berkshire and Swindon) there are 5753 service pupils in total, of which 2140 are secondary school students.

-Young people from Armed Forces families are underrepresented in higher education (HE) in England compared to the national average, and research suggests that this gap has increased in recent years.
+Young people from Armed Forces families are underrepresented in higher education (HE) in England compared to the national average, and research suggests that this gap has increased in recent years (Under the Radar, 2023).

 Due to the nature of military family life, service pupils have a variety of experiences and needs that are influenced by multiple factors, such as mobility and deployment.
 These factors can have an impact on young people in various ways, for example on their attainment, wellbeing and engagement with school, in addition to HE progression.